How to Check for Viruses

-Do You Need A Virus Scan?
+Do You Need a Virus Scan?

-What Does A Virus Scan Do, Exactly?
+What Does a Virus Scan Do?

 Each antivirus program works a little differently, but in general the software will look for known malware that meets a specific set of characteristics.
 It may also look for variants of these known threats that have a similar code base.
-Some antivirus software even checks for known, suspicious behavior.
+Some antivirus software even checks for suspicious behavior.
 If the software comes across a dangerous program or piece of code, it removes it.
 In some cases, a dangerous program can be replaced with a clean one from the manufacturer.

-On a Windows Computer:
+On a Windows computer

-On a Mac Computer:
+On a Mac computer

-Whichever program you choose, follow their step-by-step instructions on how to perform a virus scan, either by searching under “help”, or looking it up on their website.
+Whichever program you choose, follow their step-by-step instructions on how to perform a virus scan, either by searching under “help” or looking it up on their website.

-Yes, you can get the virus on your phone or tablet, although they are less common than on computers.
+Yes, you can get a virus on your phone or tablet, although they are less common than on computers.
 However, the wider category of mobile malware is on the rise and your device can get infected if you download a risky app, click on an attachment in a text message, visit a dangerous webpage, or connect to another device that has malware on it.

 Fortunately, you can protect your devices with mobile security software.
 It doesn’t usually come installed, so you will have to download an application and follow the instructions.

-Because the Android platform is an open operating system, there are a number of antivirus products available for Android devices, allowing you to do a virus scan.
+Because the Android platform is an open operating system, there are a number of antivirus products for Android devices, allowing you to do a virus scan.

-Apple devices are little different, however, because they have a closed operating system that doesn’t allow third parties to see their code.
+Apple devices are little different, because they have a closed operating system that doesn’t allow third parties to see their code.
 Although Apple has taken other security precautions to reduce malware risks, such as only allowing the installation of apps from Apple’s official app store, these measures aren’t the same as an antivirus program.

-For more robust protection on your Apple devices, you can install mobile security software to protect the private data you have stored on your phone or tablet, such as contacts, photos, and messages.
+For more robust protection on your Apple devices, you can install mobile security software to protect the private data you have stored on your phone or tablet, such as contacts, photos and messages.